Skip to content

 return out

-Note on warmup: unlike SMA, EMA does not return None.
+Note on warmup: unlike SMA, this relaxed EMA does not return None.
 It uses the first value itself as the seed.
 The first period points are less precise because the exponential weighting is still settling, but they are valid values.

 python